nice-digital/engineering/development-reviews/guidance-for-managers.md

 * Follow the guidance in the [Managers guidance document](http://space.nice.org.uk/sorce/beacon/dmdr/92181/view/Manager's%20Guidance.docx) from the NICE intranet for guidance on how to behave at the meeting
 * Review their 360 feedback to identify strengths and areas for development
-  * Remember to share any anonymous confidential feedback you've received from others
 * Discuss how relevant and achievable the objectives are in their development plan.
 Help to identify a stretch objective that will challenge them appropriately in relation to their development ambitions.
 Make sure you both agree the objectives are appropriate for now.

 ## What to do after the meeting